A Vision for Doing Good

 24,000 tons/year for healthy soil blending.
 This will make great compost and enrich soils for farmers and gardeners.

-• Eliminate odors associated with land application
+• Eliminates odors associated with land application

-• Reduce runoff into Georgia’s waterways
+• Reduces runoff into Georgia’s waterways

-• Supply energy to the local community
+• Supplies energy to the local community

-• Re-purpose organics into environmentally-friendly soil amendments
+• Re-purposes organics into environmentally-friendly soil amendments

 The Gainesville Bioenergy Center will sequester the Carbon equivalent to an area of 393 Acres of US forests